peter88213/PyWriter/docs/devel/roadmap.md

     - Add, delete, move scenes.
     - Add, delete characters, locations, and items (already implemented as of v2.10).

+- Drop .yw5 and .yw6 support.
+- Provide a flexible tk Ui.
+- Complete the docstrings and provide a package at PyPi.

 ### Future:

 #### Full LibreOffice/OpenOffice integration